andypotatohy/roast/README.md

 is the number of pad electrodes, or into a 1-by-N cell (Example 15), where N is the number of all electrodes to be placed (put [] for non-pad electrodes).

-'T2' -- use a T2-weighted MRI to help segmentation.
+`'T2'` -- use a T2-weighted MRI to help segmentation.
-[] (default) | file path to the T2 MRI
+`[] (default) | file path to the T2 MRI`
 If you have a T2 MRI aside of T1, you can put the T2 file in this option, see Example 16, note you should put the T1 and T2 files in the same directory.
-If you ONLY have a T2 MRI, put the T2 file in the first argument 'subj' when you call roast, just like what you would do when you only have a T1.
+If you ONLY have a T2 MRI, put the T2 file in the first argument `'subj'` when you call roast, just like what you would do when you only have a T1.

-'meshOptions' -- advanced options of ROAST, for controlling mesh parameters (see Example 17).
+`'meshOptions'` -- advanced options of ROAST, for controlling mesh parameters (see Example 17).
 5 sub-options are available:
-meshOpt.radbound: maximal surface element size, default 5;
+- `meshOpt.radbound`: maximal surface element size, default 5;
-meshOpt.angbound: mimimal angle of a surface triangle, default 30;
+- `meshOpt.angbound`: mimimal angle of a surface triangle, default 30;
-meshOpt.distbound: maximal distance between the center of the surface bounding circle and center of the element bounding sphere, default 0.4;
+- `meshOpt.distbound`: maximal distance between the center of the surface bounding circle and center of the element bounding sphere, default 0.4;
-meshOpt.reratio: maximal radius-edge ratio, default 3;
+- `meshOpt.reratio`: maximal radius-edge ratio, default 3;
-meshOpt.maxvol: target maximal tetrahedral element volume, default 10.
+- `meshOpt.maxvol`: target maximal tetrahedral element volume, default 10.
 See iso2mesh documentation for more details on these options.

-'simulationTag' -- a unique tag that identifies each simulation. dateTime string (default) | user-provided string
+`'simulationTag'` -- a unique tag that identifies each simulation.
+`dateTime string (default) | user-provided string`
 This tag is used by ROAST for managing simulation data.
 ROAST can identify if a certain simulation has been already run.
 If yes, it will just load the results to save time.
 You can leave this option empty so